Efficiency: AI can automate numerous satellite operations, reducing the need for human intervention and potential human error.

-- Example: Have you ever gotten irritated over a slow internet connection?
-Novel AI Reinforcement Learning algorithms are being developed (can we say we are developing..?) in order to impove just that!
+Example: Have you ever gotten irritated over a slow internet connection?
+Novel AI Reinforcement Learning algorithms are being developed in order to improve just that!
 They work by predicting demand as the satellite flies over an area, taking into account factors like whether that area is a city or a rural environment, or the time of day and whether people are sleeping below.
 Based on those predictions they allocate the available spectrum (the frequencies in which a signal is transmitted down to earth) more optimally , resulting in much faster communication.

-- Examples: They can adjust their imaging parameters based on cloud cover or other atmospheric conditions.
-The can use Cloud Detection models like (link to our post) that has been tested in space-grade hardware, to adjust parameters and sensors, or even to save bandwidth and not send unusable images down to earth.
-Bandwidth is a precious commodity in spacecraft, because of the difficulty of sending data such large distances quickly and with low error rates.
-Another example of autonomous decision making with ML models is the capability to classify images based on their usability using a classification model, and then use a different ML compression model to reduce the data size, that varies based on what information we want to preserve.
-For example if we want to track forest fires we don’t care about very high resolution images in urban areas, and that saves and shaves precious time on the data transmission .
-This can be extremely useful in situations that rely in real-time observations such as flood/fire detection or military applications.
+Examples: They can adjust their imaging parameters based on cloud cover or other atmospheric conditions.
+They can use Cloud Detection models that have been tested in space-representative hardware, to adjust parameters and sensors, or even to save bandwidth and not send unusable images down to earth.
+Bandwidth is a precious commodity in spacecraft, because of the difficulty of sending data across such large distances quickly and with low error rates.
+Another example of autonomous decision making with ML models is the capability to classify images based on their usability based a classification model.
+Then we can use a ML compression model to reduce the data size, that varies based on what information we want to preserve.
+For example if we want to track forest fires we don’t care about very high resolution images in urban areas, and that saves precious time on the data transmission .
+This can be extremely useful in situations that rely in real-time observations such as flood detection, fire detection or military applications.

-- Example: NASA’s Perseverance Rover is dependent on AI self-driving models.
-The time-delay between Mars and Earth can be up to 22 minutes .
-Given that delay, trying to drive to rover a distance of a few meters might take days.
-Imaging trying to drive your car, and for each input to your steering wheel (and seeing the road in front of you), you would have to wait 22 minutes each way.
+Example: NASA’s Perseverance Rover is dependent on AI self-driving models.
+The communication delay between Mars and Earth can be up to 22 minutes .
+Given that delay, trying to drive a rover a distance of a few meters might take days.
+Imaging trying to drive your car, and for each input to your steering wheel (and seeing the road in front of you), you would have had to wait 22 minutes each way.
 Now imagine if the road was full of boulders and you would have to swerve every few meters to avoid them!
-So this autonomy, allows the rover to make real-time decisions, avoid obstacles, and cover more ground efficiently, maximizing the scientific return from the mission.
+So being AI-enabled , allows the rover to make real-time decisions, avoid obstacles, and cover more ground efficiently, maximizing the scientific return from the mission.

 - Combining critical systems with capable systems.
-Often systems that offer high reliability (e.g. space-grade FPGAs with Real-Time Operating Systems) lack the computational capability that we have available to us here on earth .
-So the need has surfaced to combine a reliable system that handles critical operations with a capable system that has capability.
+Often systems that offer high reliability (e.g. space-grade FPGAs with Real-Time Operating Systems) lack the computational capability that are available to us here on earth .
+So the need has surfaced to combine a reliable system that handles critical operations with a capable system that meets the requirements.

-- Computational Limitations: Space hardware is optimized for durability, not necessarily computational power.
+- Computational Limitations: Space hardware is optimized for durability, and not necessarily computational power.
 This poses challenges in running advanced AI models .

 - Greece benefits from a scientifically-advanced as well as cost-effective talent pool that stands out in comparison to many other European nations.

-- Expertise: Specific expertise in EO (highlight projects), collaborations (link to partners page), positions OHB Hellas as an innovator.
+- Expertise: Specific expertise in Earth Observation (MFSR, AFD), and collaborations with relevant partners, positions OHB Hellas as an innovator.

 Hardware accelerators are specialized computing systems integrated within the satellite itself.
 They consist of hardware components such as high-performance processors, digital signal processors (DSPs), field-programmable gate arrays (FPGAs), or dedicated application-specific integrated circuits (ASICs).
 These units execute complex algorithms and data processing tasks directly on the satellite.
 They are controlled by firmware, which provides low-level instructions and interfaces with the hardware components.
 The firmware ensures efficient execution of tasks, manages memory, and controls data flow within the processing unit.